magenx/Magento-2-aws-cluster-terraform/README.md

 ## AWS cloud account pros:
 - Open source Magento
-- No license fees
+- Pay as You Go
+- Transparent billing
 - No draconian contracts
+- No sudden surplus resources
-- No hardware configuration restrictions
+- No hardware restrictions
-- No services configuration limitations
+- No services limitations
 - No hidden bottlenecks
 - No time waste for [support tickets](https://devdocs.magento.com/cloud/project/services.html)
-- Transparent billing
-- No sudden surplus resources

 &nbsp;